 I’m a bit older now, but I’m still that little girl behind gigantic glasses that swoons over new titles and lives to be amongst the shelves.
 As a Library Media Specialist, I get to turn this passion into something magic – a space where students can love to learn and learn to love.
 My library is loud, messy, and cozy.
 Everyone is welcome – and everyone knows it.
 Looking for your newest series conquest?
 I’ve got your back.
 Need an escape from something tough going on at home?
 Follow me.
 Hate reading?
 Challenge accepted.

 I grew up in Pittsburgh, Pennsylvania with my parents, two sisters, a handful of cats, and lots of full bookshelves.
-I hold Bachelors Degrees in Music Education and English/Creative Writing from Bowling Green State University, and a Masters Degree in Library Information Science from the University of Pittsburgh.
+I hold Bachelors Degrees in Music Education and English/Creative Writing from Bowling Green State University, and a Masters in Library Information Sciences from the University of Pittsburgh.

-In my free time, I love reading, technology, music, photography, and spending time with family and friends.
-One of my biggest interests is health and fitness, and you can see me running to and from yoga classes, rock climbing, kickboxing, or swimming almost any day of the week.
-I spend my summers pedaling around and eating freezee pops with Books on Bikes and creating unbelievably cool maker projects with Computers4Kids.
+In my free time, you can find me hanging upside down teaching aerial yoga to kids and adult beginners at FlyDog Yoga.
+I love photography, music, reading, and spending time with family and friends.
+I spend my summers pedaling around and eating freeze-pops with Books on Bikes and creating unbelievably cool maker projects with Computers4Kids.
 When I’m finished reading and biking, I go home to Mr. Fitz (a fellow book lover, nerd extraordinaire, and all around lovely human being), and our two cats, Molly and Brian.

 I love Charlottesville, I love reading, and I love libraries.
 I started writing about libraries in 2013 as a way to prove that librarians do, in fact, make noise.
 This blog helps me to share my passion for what I do – and more importantly, what I hope to inspire my students to do.